gavinuhran/Calculator-GUI/README.md

 ### Updates to GUI
 The calculator has an updated look!
 Changes in background and font color of the 'operation' buttons gives Calculator GUI a sleek design!
 The changes in colors are designed to help a user identify the buttons they seek in less time.

+### Patched Errors with Negative Numbers
+Reported errors from negative numbers revealed that the calculator's functionality to handle inputs containing negative numbers was not complete.
+This update contains a patch that allows users to receive the correct response when inputting negative numbers into their equation.

 ## Previous Updates
 ### April 28, 2020
 #### Added Order of Operations (PMDAS)